Skip to main content

 Used for managing the components Web Modeler, Console, and Optimize.

-Management Identity is typically required for platform administrators and developers, and is separate from the Identities used for process orchestration.
+Management Identity is typically required for platform administrators and developers, and is separate from the identities used for process orchestration.

 tip

-Understanding which Identity is required for a given action helps you apply the correct access control policies.
+Understanding which identity is required for a given action helps you apply the correct access control policies.

 Identity provider (IdP) integration